SamanNesar/SamanNesar/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently Aspiring SDE
-- 🌱 I’m currently learning Java, Python, SQL, DSA, Computer Fundamentals
+- 🌱 I’m Proficient in Java, SQL, Front-end
 - 👯 I’m looking to collaborate on OpenSource
 - 🤔 I’m looking for help with DSA
-- 💬 Ask me about DSA, Python, Projects
-- 📫 How to reach me: ...